|

 Rates include*:

-9 nights lodging (2 nights at a hotel, 3 nights at a farm lodge, 2 nights at an ecolodge, and 2 nights in rustic cabanas), meals as indicated, bilingual guiding service of a professional guiding from day 2 to 6 and local horse master during all rides, 7 riding days, ponchos & horse bags, entrance fee to hot water springs, 1 litre of water per person per day, transfers from/to airport
+Accommodations, Most meals, Bilingual guiding service from day 2 to 6 and local horse master during all rides, 8 riding days, Entrance fee to hot water springs, 1 litre of water per person per day & Transfers

 * prices are per person based on double/twin occupancy